rkuykendall/recipes/Easy Mexican Rice.md

 ## Recipie

-1. Add about 3 tbsp of oil to the pan (a circle a few inches across)
+1. Add about 2 tbsp of oil to the pan
 2. Add rice and cook on a medium heat for 5-7 minutes
 3. Add onion and garlic, sautee until translucent
-4. Add bouillon, make sure it breaks apart
-5. Add cumin, stir in and toast just a bit to "wake up flavors"
+4. Add bouillon and cumin, stir in and toast just a bit to "wake up flavors"
 6. Add water, mix but don't overmix or you'll release too much starch from the rice
 7. Bring to a simmer
 8. Cover with lid, lower heat, and cook for 14-18 minutes, until water evaporated)